The Village Blacksmith: Adaptations and influences

 The poem, along with several others by Longfellow, was translated into Spanish by Colombian poet Rafael Pombo.
 In several interviews, baseball player and manager Billy Southworth noted that his father recited the poem to him as a child, that he himself memorized it, and that it inspired him as an adult.

 Several quotes from the poem were used in Buster Keaton's 1922 silent comedy The Blacksmith (1922).

 In 1926, a comical song called "The Village Blacksmith Owns the Village Now" was published with words by Leslie Moore and music by Johnny Tucker.
 The lyrics detailed how the blacksmith grew rich with the rise of the automobile by converting his shop into a service station.
 The song was recorded by popular U.S. comedians and bandleaders of the era including the Happiness Boys and Harry Reser.

 In 1938, songwriters Tommie Connor, Jimmy Kennedy, and Hamilton Kennedy created a comical song and dance routine inspired by the poem; Glenn Miller's recording of the song was featured in the 1990 film Memphis Belle.

+Danny Kaye recites a portion of the poem in the 1945 movie Wonder Man.

 Daffy Duck recites a portion of the poem in the 1953 cartoon Duck Amuck.

 The first bandmaster of the Royal Army Ordnance Corps, R. T. Stevens, suggested the adoption of the song version of "The Village Blacksmith" as the Corps' march of the RAOC in 1922.
 He argued that the melody had a marching lilt, the theme was appropriate, and that many regimental marches were based on airs.
 Accordingly "The Village Blacksmith" became the RAOC Regimental March.
 The Royal New Zealand Army Ordnance Corps adopted the same march.